Mental Health and Sick Leave: A Guide for UK Employees

 Mental Health Is a Valid Reason for Sick Leave

-For the first seven calendar days of absence, you can self-certify.
-This means you do not need a GP note and can simply tell your employer that you are unwell.
-After seven days, you will need a fit note from your doctor.
-Your GP can issue a fit note for mental health conditions just as they would for any physical illness.
-The fit note may state that you are not fit for work, or it may recommend adjustments such as reduced hours, altered duties, or a phased return.
+For the first seven days, you can self-certify.
+That means you just tell your employer you're unwell — no doctor's note needed.
+After seven days, you'll need a fit note from your GP.
+They can issue one for mental health conditions just like they would for anything else.
+The fit note might say you're not fit for work at all, or it might suggest adjustments like reduced hours, different duties, or a phased return.

 SSP Entitlement for Mental Health Absences

-If you meet the standard SSP eligibility criteria, you are entitled to SSP for mental health absences on exactly the same basis as any other illness.
-You must earn at least the Lower Earnings Limit, be employed (not self-employed), and have been ill for at least four consecutive days including non-working days.
-The three waiting days apply as normal, and SSP is payable for up to 28 weeks.
+The rules are identical to any other illness.
+Earn above the Lower Earnings Limit, be employed (not self-employed), and have been ill for at least four consecutive days including non-working days.
+The three waiting days apply as normal.
+SSP runs for up to 28 weeks.

 Legal Protections Under the Equality Act

-If your condition qualifies as a disability, your employer has a legal duty to make reasonable adjustments.
-This might include allowing you to work from home on difficult days, adjusting your workload, providing a quieter workspace, allowing time off for therapy appointments, or offering a gradual return to work after absence.
-The employer cannot treat you less favourably because of your disability, and dismissing you solely because of disability-related absence could be unlawful discrimination.
+If yours does, your employer must make reasonable adjustments.
+That could mean working from home on bad days, a lighter workload, a quieter workspace, time off for therapy, or a gradual return after absence.
+They can't treat you worse because of your condition, and sacking someone over disability-related absence can be unlawful discrimination.

 How to Talk to Your Employer